syncfusion-content/blazor-docs/blazor/installation/web-installer/how-to-install.md

 * Uninstall the Blazor from Windows Control Panel

-Follow either one of the option below to uninstall Syncfusion&reg; Essential Studio Blazor installer,
+Follow either one of the option below to uninstall Syncfusion&reg; Essential Studio&reg; Blazor installer,

 **Option 1:** ***Uninstall the Blazor using the Syncfusion&reg; Blazor web installer***

 Syncfusion&reg; provides the option to uninstall products of the same version directly from the Web Installer application.
-Open the Syncfusion&reg; Essential Studio Blazor Online Installer file from downloaded location by double-clicking it.
+Open the Syncfusion&reg; Essential Studio&reg; Blazor Online Installer file from downloaded location by double-clicking it.
 Select the products to be uninstalled from the list, and Web Installer will uninstall them one by one.

 ![Web Installer Installed Products Uninstall](images/webinstaller-uninstall-2.png)

 **Option 2:** ***Uninstall the Blazor from Windows Control Panel***

-You can uninstall all the installed products by selecting the **Syncfusion&reg; Essential Studio {version}** entry (element 1 in the below screenshot) from the Windows control panel, or you can uninstall Blazor alone by selecting the **Syncfusion&reg; Essential Studio for Blazor {version}** entry (element 2 in the below screenshot) from the Windows control panel.
+You can uninstall all the installed products by selecting the **Syncfusion&reg; Essential Studio&reg; {version}** entry (element 1 in the below screenshot) from the Windows control panel, or you can uninstall Blazor alone by selecting the **Syncfusion&reg; Essential Studio&reg; for Blazor {version}** entry (element 2 in the below screenshot) from the Windows control panel.

 ![Control Panel Uninstallation entries](images/webinstaller-uninstall-1.png)

-N> If the **Syncfusion&reg; Essential Studio for Blazor {version}** entry is selected from the Windows control panel, the Syncfusion&reg; Essential Studio Blazor alone will be removed and the below default MSI uninstallation window will be displayed.
+N> If the **Syncfusion&reg; Essential Studio&reg; for Blazor {version}** entry is selected from the Windows control panel, the Syncfusion&reg; Essential Studio&reg; Blazor alone will be removed and the below default MSI uninstallation window will be displayed.

 1. The Syncfusion&reg; Blazor Web Installer’s ***welcome wizard*** will be displayed.
 Click the Next button